c-cube/ocaml-qbf/README.md

   the library for convenience (they are rarely packaged on distributions, and require some compilation options such as `-fPIC` to work with OCaml).

+## Tested configurations

+It works with any version of OCaml from 3.12.1 to 4.04.0 onwards.

+1. tested on linux (Ubuntu 16.04, x86_64),
+2. tested on MacOS,
+3. on windows, the cross-compilation to native win32 under cygwin works fine using the mingw64-i686 cross-compiler.
+It does not work with the x86_64 compiler[^1].
+Should also work under windows-bash for windows 10.

+[^1]: This is a bug in quantor's `./configure`.
+When testing the size of a
+      word, windows uses `unsigned long long` but this option is not checked (only `unsigned long` and `unsigned`).

 ## License

 The library and its dependencies are licensed under the BSD license